jmunixusers/presentations/window-and-desktop-environments.md

 window subdivides the available space to keep it that way.

-This is a far offshoot from stacking window managers, as the mouse becomes near useless for general navagation of a system, as much work is offloaded to keyboard shortcuts instead.
+This is a far offshoot from stacking window managers, as the mouse becomes near useless for general navigation of a system, as much work is offloaded to keyboard shortcuts instead.
 This means that tiling window managers have a far steeper learning curve than stacking managers, but (should) require less hand movement and can be faster to navagate as a result.